plbbl/Gradient-Control-Gaussian-Splatting-With-Various-Image-Degradation/README.md

-# Gradient-Control-Gaussian-Splatting-With-Various-Image-Degradation
+# Code and 2D pretrained models

-This repository contains the code and pretrained models for the paper **Gradient-Controlled Gaussian Splatting with Various Image Degradation**.
+This repository contains the code and 2D pretrained models.

 ## Table of Contents